Law School: Lincoln Law School of Sacramento

 Sample Jury Verdicts, Mediations & Settlements:

-- Co-tried with Alvin Wohl, Esq., the $3.4 million award was one the largest jury verdicts in a business case in Sacramento County history at the time.
+- Phillips v.
+Family Fitness Centers: $3.4 million jury verdict was one the largest jury verdicts in a business case in Sacramento County history at the time.

 - Peterson Mineral Pool v.
 Pan Canadian Oil Company: $3 million settlement based on wrongful drainage.

 - Mehl Medical Malpractice: $800,000 jury verdict based on medical negligence related to cheek implants.

 - O’Brien v.
-Sutter Health: Multi-million Dollar Mediation in business interference case mediated by retired Justice George E. Paras.
+Sutter Health: Multi-million dollar resolution in business interference case mediated by retired Justice George E. Paras.

 - Ariello v.
-Foundation Health: $500,000 Arbitration Award in Disability Discrimination case (failure to provide reasonable accomodation to women suffering from endometriosis).
+Foundation Health: $500,000 Arbitration Award in Disability Discrimination case (failure to provide reasonable accommodation to woman suffering from endometriosis).

 - Aratow v.
 Sony: Multi-million dollar settlement over motion picture and television rights to Sheena, Queen of the Jungle.

 - Wilton Residents v.
 Foster Farms:

 Multi-million Settlement in turkey farm nuisance case.

 - Futurest Waterbeds vs. Oates Development: Multi-million Settlement in Business Interference case.

-- Mass Tort Litigation, including Breast Implant, Fen-phen, Tobacco: Participated in pre-trial work before settlements.
+- Mass Tort Litigation, including Breast Implant, Fen-phen, Tobacco: Participated in pre-trial work before settlements in the hundreds of millions of dollars.

 Labor & Employment in California – A Practice Guide on Federal and State Employment Law, including Sexual Harassment Claims

-A renowned expert in U.S. & California employment and labor law, Steve’s non-fiction book, “Labor & Employment in California,” is published by global publisher Lexis Nexis.
-This is a popular legal practice book summarizing all federal and California labor and employment law.
-It has been updated and republished annually for 20+ years.
+A renowned expert in U.S. & California employment and labor law, Steve Eggleston’s non-fiction book, “Labor & Employment in California,” was one of the first comprehensive books on federal and California state employment law.
+Published originally by Butterworth, it has been updated and published annually by global publisher Lexis Nexis ever since.
+This highly popular legal practice book summarizes all primary issues of federal and California labor and employment law.

 Turn back the pages to the late 1980s.
 My legal career is on fire and I’m quickly becoming a force to be reckoned with at the trial bar.
 Noted trial attorney Al Wohl and I had broken off from Wohl, Cinnamon & Hagedorn to form our own law practice, Wohl & Eggleston.
 My wife, Bernadette M. O’Brien, was an associate attorney with us and her father, the inimitable David O’Brien, was a retired UI and Worker’s Comp Appeals Judge who spent his time writing books and lecturing throughout the state.